Spin-polarized current in non-collinear antiferromagnets

 Eqs. \eqref{eq:Boltzmann} and \eqref{eq:intrinsic} transform differently under time-reversal because time-reversal is an anti-unitary operator, which transforms the matrix elements as: $\Bra{n\kb}\hat{A}\Ket{n\kb} \rightarrow \Bra{n\kb}T\hat{A}T\Ket{n\kb}^*$ \cite{Zelezny2017}.
 Because of the complex conjugation the term \eqref{eq:intrinsic} will contain additional minus under a time-reversal transformation compared to the term \eqref{eq:Boltzmann}.
 Thus for conductivity the term \eqref{eq:Boltzmann} is even under time-reversal, while the term \eqref{eq:intrinsic} is odd.
+Note that equivalently these terms are also even resp. odd under the reversal of all magnetic moments.
 The even part describes the ordinary conductivity, while the odd part describes the AHE.
-Since AHE is odd under time-reversal it can be nonzero only in a nonmagnetic system (assuming non-interacting electrons).
+Since AHE is odd under time-reversal it can be nonzero only in a magnetic system (assuming non-interacting electrons).
 Traditionally, it has been considered for FMs only, but recently it was shown that Eq. \eqref{eq:intrinsic} is also nonzero and relatively large in non-collinear AFMs \cite{Kubler2014,Chen2014}.
 Collinear AFMs are typically symmetrical under simultaneous time-reversal and lattice translation or under simultaneous time-reveral and inversion and these symmetries prohibit the existence of AHE.
 In non-collinear AFMs, both of these symmetries are usually broken and thus the non-collinear AFMs can in general have an AHE.